Sons of Ben (MLS supporters association)

 The Sons of Ben (SoBs) is an independent supporters group for Philadelphia Union of Major League Soccer.
-The group was created in January 2007 by soccer fans from Philadelphia, Pennsylvania and its greater metropolitan area, using such existing Major League Soccer fan clubs as the Screaming Eagles, La Barra Brava, and Section 8 Chicago as models.
+The group was created in January 2007 by soccer fans from Philadelphia and its metropolitan area, using such existing Major League Soccer fan clubs as the Screaming Eagles, La Barra Brava, and Section 8 Chicago as models.
 The name of the club alludes to Benjamin Franklin, who was one of the most well-known Founding Fathers of the United States and a particularly iconic figure of Philadelphia.

 History

 Bryan James, Andrew Dillon, and David Flagler founded the Sons of Ben supporters club on January 17, 2007, the 301st anniversary of Benjamin Franklin's birthday.
 Philadelphia soccer fan Ethan Gomberg suggested the name.
 The Sons of Ben are the first Philadelphia Union supporters club, and use the Philadelphia civic colors of light blue and yellow as opposed to the darker shades officially used by the team.

 The Sons of Ben began during a flurry of rumors regarding Major League Soccer's negotiations with investors regarding a potential team in the Philadelphia region.
 As of 2009, the group has more than 4,500 members and ran a season ticket drive in 2007, attracting 2,800 requests.
-Both state and county governments have agreed to partially fund the Rivertown project along the banks of the Delaware River in Chester, Pennsylvania.
-This mixed-use development will be anchored by the 18,500-seat Talen Energy Stadium, located at the base of the Commodore Barry Bridge.
 On February 28, 2008, Philadelphia was confirmed to be the league's 16th team, meaning that their initial goal has been accomplished.
 The Sons of Ben refocused their efforts on the most important mission of any supporters club: supporting the local team.
 Union began play in 2010.

 At the "Meet the Owners" event held two days before the official expansion press conference in Chester, the Sons of Ben wore nametags with handwritten numbers intended to read "2010."
 The number was mistakenly interpreted as "ZOLO" by team ownership group member, Nick Sakiewicz.
 This led to the Sons of Ben being referred to as the "Zolos" in a series of inside jokes by the group.
 The story of the group is told in the documentary film "Sons of Ben".